lcx366/STARMATCH/README.md

 ## Change log

+- **0.1.3 — Sep 05, 2023**

+  - Added contour plot for distortion models.
+  - Minor bugs fixed.

 - **0.1.2 — Jul 23, 2023**

   - Simplified the use of blind matching.
   - Added pixel width and field of view estimates for blind matching.

 - **0.1.1 — Jun 16, 2023**

   - The ***starmatch*** package was released.

 ## Next release

-- Add contour plot of distortion models
 - Add aberration and light time correction
 - Find the inverse transformation of distortion models
 - How to eliminate outliers in GPR